IT Apprenticeship Program

 Austin Community College is committed to training 350 Information Technology (IT) apprentices/pre-apprentices over the next four years.
 Through a $12 million DOL grant, ACC joins partners San Jacinto College, Alamo Community College, and Dallas Community College in providing apprenticeship opportunities for Central Texas students seeking a career in IT.
 ACC will be working with area businesses to develop these IT apprenticeship programs.
 Tuition assistance may be available.

 - Network Support

 - And more

 Apprenticeships in Information Technology

-The length of an apprenticeship programs vary depending on the employer, complexity of the occupation, industry, and the type of program but they typically last 1-3 years.
+The length of an apprenticeship program varies depending on the employer, complexity of the occupation, industry, and the type of program, but typically last 1-3 years.
 Some other features of IT apprenticeships include:

 Industry-driven, high-quality career pathways where employers can develop and prepare their future workforce.

 Apprenticeships focus on mastering specific skills an employer needs within their organization.

 Apprentices obtain paid work experience, classroom instruction, mentorship, and a portable, nationally-recognized credential.

 Applicants must meet all the following requirements to be considered for the program: